 The Board of Directors is divided into three classes, designated Class I, Class II and Class III, with staggered three-year terms.
-The term of office of the Class I Directors, Navdeep S. Sooch, Laurence G. Walker and William P. Wood, will expire at this Annual Meeting.
-Mr. Sooch, Mr. Walker and Mr. Wood have been nominated to continue as Class I Directors.
-The three directors elected as Class I Directors at the Annual Meeting will each serve for a term of three years expiring at the 2014 annual meeting of stockholders, or until such director's successor has been duly elected and qualified or until such director's earlier death, resignation or removal.
+The term of office of the Class II Directors, Harvey B. Cash, David R. Welland and Necip Sayiner, will expire at this Annual Meeting.
+Mr. Cash and Mr. Welland have been nominated to continue as Class II Directors.
+G. Tyson Tuttle is scheduled to become our Chief Executive Officer and President on the date of the Annual Meeting.
+Mr. Tuttle has also been nominated to serve as a Class II Director.
+The three directors elected as Class II Directors at the Annual Meeting will each serve for a term of three years expiring at the 2015 annual meeting of stockholders, or until such director's successor has been duly elected and qualified or until such director's earlier death, resignation or removal.